Storm heads for China after shutting down south Taiwan

 President Ma Ying-jeou was forced to publicly apologise for the government's handling of the disaster and then-Premier Liu Chao-shiuan resigned to take responsibility.
 Taiwanese vote in presidential elections in January.

-(Additional reporting by Clare Jim in Taipei, John Mair in Manila and Ben Blanchard in Beijing; Editing by Nick Macfie and Yoko Nishikawa)
+(Additional reporting by Clare Jim in Taipei, John Mair in Manila and Ben Blanchard in Beijing; Editing by Nick Macfie)